eayllon1/eos-account-balances/README.md

-# EOS Payment App
+# EOS Account Balances

 ## 1 | Description

-User interface that sends EOS payments.
+Shows all current account balances for a given account.

 ## 2 | Getting Started